AlemTuzlak/react-igniter/README.md

 `npm install -g react-igniter`

-After installation you can run `react-igniter` to get the CLI which will guide you through the process of creating the component you need.
+After installation you can run `rig` to get the CLI which will guide you through the process of creating the component you need.

 If you want to directly use it without actually installing it locally you can simply run:

-`npx react-igniter`
+`npx rig`

 ## Our vision